Cellular Senescence Detection Kit - SPiDER-βGal

 A

 Lipofuscin is a fluorescent pigment that accumulates in a variety of cell types with age.
 Lipofuscin consists of autofluorescent granules and may results in high background for fluorescence microscopy.
-In order to achieve accurate SA-β-gal activity assay in senescent cells, we recommend to prepare samples without SPiDER-βGal staining.
+In order to achieve accurate SA-β-gal activity assay in senescent cells, we recommend to prepare samples without SPiDER-βGal staining as a negative control.
 Please compare fluorescence intensity of both cells with or without SPiDER-βGal staining.

 > For Flow Cytometry Detection